prashasti02/prashasti02/README.md

 ## Hey there!!  ^_____^
-### I am Prashasti Sharma, a prefinal year student studying Computer Science with AI speacilization.
+### I am Prashasti Sharma, a Data Analyst Intern At Deloitte and a Final year student studying Computer Science with AI speacilization.

 ## About Me  (～￣▽￣)～
 AI/ML and data science enthusiast with knowledge in data structures and algorithms, advanced knowledge of excel, front-end development abilities with a passion for UI/UX design.